pohlondrej/free-genai-bootcamp-2025/opea-megaservice/README.md

 ## Project Goal

-* Adapt a project from the OPEA GenAI Comps (optimized for Intel HW) to run on a CPU using vLLM.
+* Adapt the "ChatQnA" project from OPEA GenAI Examples to run on CPU using vLLM
-* Focus on efficient learning and implementation within a limited timeframe.
+* Document the learning process and understanding of mega services architecture
+* Successfully run the adapted service or document valuable learnings trying to do so

 ## Key Technologies

-* **GenAIComps:** A project for simplifying Generative AI deployment using Docker.
-(Read-only, located in the `GenAIComps` and `GenAIExamples` directories)
+* **GenAIComps & Examples:** Reference projects containing the original OPEA implementation (Read-only source code)
-* **Docker:** Containerization platform for packaging and deploying applications.
+* **Docker:** Containerization platform for packaging and deploying applications
-* **Docker Compose:** Tool for orchestrating multi-container Docker applications.
+* **Docker Compose:** Tool for orchestrating multi-container Docker applications
-* **vLLM:** High-throughput and memory-efficient LLM inference and serving engine (CPU compatible).
-(Read-only, located in the `vllm` directory)
+* **vLLM:** High-throughput and memory-efficient LLM inference engine (CPU compatible)

 ## Project Layout